TFMQ-DM: Temporal Feature Maintenance Quantization for Diffusion Models: Experiments

 \subsection{Main Results}

 \textbf{Unconditional image generation.}

 In the experiments conducted on the LDM, we maintain the same experimental settings as presented in ~\cite{rombach2022ldm}, including the number of steps, variance schedule, and classifier-free guidance scale (denoted by eta and cfg in the following, respectively).
 As shown in Tab.~\ref{tab:sota_ldm}, the FID performance differences relative to the full precision (FP) model are all within 0.7 for all settings.
 Specifically, on the CelebA-HQ $256 \times 256$ dataset, our method exhibits a FID reduction of 6.71 and a sFID reduction of 6.60 in the w4a8 setting compared to the current state-of-the-art (SOTA).
 It is noticeable that existing methods, whether in 4-bit or 8-bit, show significant performance degradation when compared to the FP model on face datasets like CelebA-HQ $256 \times 256$ and FFHQ $256 \times 256$, whereas our TFMQ-DM shows almost no performance degradation compared to the FP model.
 Importantly, our method achieves significant performance improvement on the LSUN-Bedrooms $256 \times 256$ in the w4a8 setting, with FID and sFID reductions of 2.26 and 7.51 compared to PTQD~\cite{he2023ptqd}, respectively.
 Regarding LDM-8 on LSUN-Churches $256 \times 256$, we attribute the moderate improvement, compared to other datasets.
 We believe that the use of the LDM-8 model with a downsampling factor of 8 may be more quantization-friendly.
 Existing methods have already achieved satisfactory results on this dataset.
 Nonetheless, our method still approaches the performance of the FP model more closely compared to existing methods.

-We also conduct experiments with DDPM on CIFAR-10 $32\times 32$.
-Due to the lower resolution and simplicity of the images in this dataset, existing methods show minimal performance degradation.
-As seen in Tab.~\ref{tab:sota_ddim}, while the results we obtain may not be as pronounced, we still achieve comprehensive improvements in terms of IS and FID compared to the existing SOTA.
+Besides the experiments on LDM, We have also conducted experiments with DDPM on CIFAR-10 $32\times 32$, which can be found in the appendix.

 \textbf{Class-conditional image generation.}

 On the ImageNet $256 \times 256$ dataset, we employed a denoising process with 20 iterations, setting eta and cfg to 0.0 and 3.0, respectively.
 Compared to PTQD, our method achieved a FID reduction of 1.15 on both w4a32 and w8a8.
 Simultaneously, in the w4a8 setting, sFID decreased by 5.28.
 Under the same conditions, we observed an improvement of over 7 in IS.
 Particularly noteworthy is that, across various quantization settings, our method consistently achieved lower FID compared to the FP model.